Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 Set the INFERENCE\_FLOW\_NAME to the new flow file in your workshop notebook.
+By running the cell shown below.

 ![](assets/image62.png)